DUNE/dune_plot_style/guidelines.md

-Included with the guidelines is a collection of software tools, gathered together as the [`dune_plot_style`](https://github.com/DUNE/dune_plot_style) package, offers sensible defaults and helper functions for `ROOT` and `matplotlib`, to aid following these recommendations.
+Included with the guidelines is a collection of software tools, gathered together as the [`dune_plot_style`](https://github.com/DUNE/dune_plot_style) package, which offers sensible defaults and helper functions for `ROOT` and `matplotlib`, to aid in following these recommendations.
 Please see its [`README`](https://github.com/DUNE/dune_plot_style/blob/main/README.md), or its [`examples/`](https://github.com/DUNE/dune_plot_style/tree/main/examples) directory, for more on how to use the technical tools.